How to Get a Great Night’s Sleep in the Land(s) of the Midnight Sun

 A mask is a ‘game changer’

-Dr. Dave Rabin, board-certified psychiatrist, neuroscientist and founder of sleep tech company Apollo Neuro, advises adjusting to new sleep cycles in advance of a trip and also suggests getting accustomed to wearing an eye mask.
+Dr. Dave Rabin, board-certified psychiatrist, neuroscientist and founder of sleep tech company Apollo Neuro, advises adjusting to new sleep cycles in advance of a midnight sun trip and also suggests getting accustomed to wearing an eye mask.

 “Sometimes, there can be an adjustment period when you start to use an eye mask because it can become uncomfortable if you’re not used to sleeping with something on your face,” he says.
 “Make sure that before you leave you have a good blackout eye mask that feels comfortable and that you’ve tried out.
 This is critical because wearing an eye mask will prevent any ambient light from going into your eyes and stimulating you [and] keeping you up while you’re trying to sleep.